adambadura/type_name/README.md

 * [It's Time To Do CMake Right](https://pabloariasal.github.io/2018/02/19/its-time-to-do-cmake-right/) by Pablo Arias and
 * [Creating a Header-Only Library with CMake](http://mariobadr.com/creating-a-header-only-library-with-cmake.html) by Mario Badr.

-However, since the library consists of only a single header file it is very easy to use it with any build system or without a build system at all.
+However, since the library consists of only a few header files it is very easy to use it with any build system or without a build system at all.

 ## Building and installing